aredn/aredn/SUPPORTED_DEVICES.md

 * *sunset* - this device is supported but no longer recommended for new purchases or installs.
 * *not supported* - this image is not supported and not available for download.
 * *frozen* - this device has been previously sunsetted, and is now frozen.
 Old images are still available but there will be no future updates.
-* *unavailable* - this image is not currently available.

 The 'target' and 'subtarget' identify the directory in which to find the image on at http://downloads.arednmesh.org